 Authenticity is the opposite of shame.
 It reveals our humanity and allows us to connect with others.
-Shame creates most all codependency symptoms including hiding who we are, sacrificing our needs, and saying yes when we rather not – all to be accepted by someone else.
+Shame creates almost all codependency symptoms including hiding who we are, sacrificing our needs, and saying yes when we rather not – all to be accepted by someone else.
 It warps our communication and damages our relationships so that we control, patronize, criticize, blame, deny, withdraw, attack, and make empty promises to keep a relationship and reassure ourselves we’re okay even when we don’t believe it.

 Hiding Who You Are

-For most of us, our self-doubt and hiding has been going on so long that by adulthood, we’ve lost touch with who we truly are.
+For most of us, our self-doubt and hiding have been going on for so long that by adulthood, we’ve lost touch with who we truly are.
 We’ve grown accustomed to behaving in certain predictable roles that worked in our more or less troubled families, in school, and in our work.
 In the process, we sacrifice a degree of freedom, spontaneity, vulnerability, and parts of ourselves.
 When we marry, for most of us, our personality contracts further into the role of husband or wife, father or mother, and what is acceptable to maintain the marriage.

-Even if things look okay on the outside, if we’re fortunate enough not to be in an abusive relationship or one burdened by addiction or dishonesty, we may feel a malaise, an uneasy dissatisfaction and not know why.
+Even if things look okay on the outside, if we’re fortunate enough not to be in an abusive relationship or one burdened by addiction or dishonesty, we may feel a malaise, an uneasy dissatisfaction, and not know why.
 If we once shared vibrant love with our spouse or used to have a joie de vivre and hope for the future, we might feel trapped and wonder where our passion and enthusiasm for life went.
 What happened was, we started shrinking and stopped risking being ourselves.

 Falling In Love

 Sometimes, when people fall in love, they open up.
 Loving and feeling accepted in the eyes of our beloved catapults us out of our ordinary personality.
 We feel expansive and come alive.
-We rediscover our true self through the process of being vulnerable and revealing parts of ourselves that we don’t usually experience.
+We rediscover our true selves through the process of being vulnerable and revealing parts of ourselves that we don’t usually experience.
 Doing so is why romance makes us feel so alive.

 Before too long, we discover things we dislike in our partner.
-Our feelings get deeply hurt, our needs conflict, we disagree and disapprove.
+Our feelings get deeply hurt, our needs conflict, and we disagree and disapprove.
 In an attempt to make love last, we start keeping things to ourselves, withdraw, manipulate with words and deeds, or even try to change our partner into the person we imagined he or she was.
 As things pile up, the risk of being vulnerable and honest with each other looms larger.
 Even if words of love are spoken, passion and intimacy have vanished.
 Couples yearn for connection, but feel empty and lonely without intimacy, due to their fear of rejection and loss.
 We endure, or if the relationship ends, we hurt.
-Breakups can activate shame, chip away our self-esteem, and raise our defenses, making being so vulnerable again all the more risky.
+Breakups can activate shame, chip away our self-esteem, and raise our defenses, making being so vulnerable again all the riskier.
 What a conundrum!